angular/angular/adev/src/content/introduction/essentials/dependency-injection.md

-<docs-decorative-header title="Sharing Code" imgSrc="adev/src/assets/images/dependency_injection.svg"> <!-- markdownlint-disable-line -->
+<docs-decorative-header title="Dependency Injection" imgSrc="adev/src/assets/images/dependency_injection.svg"> <!-- markdownlint-disable-line -->
-Dependency injection allows you to share code.
+Reuse code and control behaviors across your application and tests.
 </docs-decorative-header>

 When you need to share logic between components, Angular leverages the design pattern of [dependency injection](guide/di) that allows you to create a “service” which allows you to inject code into components while managing it from a single source of truth.